 However, there are a number of intraoral scanners available on the market.
 Each brand has its own features and services.
 Here are some basic criteria you need to consider in order to find the most-fit scanner for your dental practice.

-Scanning speed is an important factor when choosing an intraoral scanner, and it is a feature that most people will focus on.
+Scanning speed is an important factor when choosing an intraoral scanner, and it is a feature that most user will focus on.
 One of the obvious benefits of a scanner is its overall efficiency-3D digital impression models can be generated in minutes and the completed data can be sent immediately to the lab, reducing the lab turnaround times.
 A scanner that is fast and easy to use will certainly be more beneficial for clinics in the long run.
 So, you need to consider the speed of its full arch scan.
 Many intraoral scanners these days can be done in under one or two minutes.

-Not only the speed is relevant, but also how smooth the full scanning experience is and how well its supporting software performs.
+Not only the speed and accuracy are relevant, but also how smooth the full scanning experience is and how well its supporting software performs.
 This involves whether the scanner can handle corners and anterior areas well or recover data after losing the scan; whether it stops when moving to another quadrant, etc. When the scan is done, does the software make adjustments and send them to your lab efficiently.
 If the software is complicated or slow, it will affect the whole experience.